adamkarvonen/SAE_Bench_Template/README.md

    - Simpler interface requiring only model, SAE, and config values
    - Graphing will require manual formatting

-The script `run_all_evals_custom_saes()` will run approach 1 on all SAE Bench evals.
-We currently have a suite of SAE Bench SAEs on layers 3 and 4 of Pythia-70M and layers 5, 12, and 19 of Gemma-2-2B, each trained on 200M tokens with checkpoints at various points.
+TWe currently have a suite of SAE Bench SAEs on layers 3 and 4 of Pythia-70M and layers 5, 12, and 19 of Gemma-2-2B, each trained on 200M tokens with checkpoints at various points.
 These SAEs can serve as baselines for any new custom SAEs.
 We also have baseline eval results, saved at TODO.

 ## Training Your Own SAEs